ESSENTIAL EVENT INFORMATION 2025

 DAY ONE / MEETING AT EL CALAFATE TOWN OR AIRPORT AND DRIVE TO EL CHALTEN

-We will meet at either 1pm in the centre of El Calafate (exact location below) or 2pm at the airport to commence our road transfer (4 hrs approx) across the Patagonian steppe to the small and very colourful village of El Chalten.
-This will be our home for the next 4 nights
+We will meet at either 1pm at Don Luis Bakery HERE in El Calafate or at 2pm at the airport to commence our road transfer (4 hrs approx) to the village of El Chalten.

 Meals: Dinner will be provided.